curiousML/curiousml.github.io/_projects/early-warning-system.md

    assumptions about the animal are wrong, and they are much harder to read.

-2. **Predicting "where" and predicting "how many" are different jobs.** Just over half the studies (22) predict *distribution* — is the tick present here, is this habitat suitable.
-A third (14) predict *abundance* — how many.
+2. **Predicting "where" and predicting "how many" are different jobs.** Just over half the studies (22) predict *distribution*: is the tick present here, is this habitat suitable.
+A third (14) predict *abundance*: how many.
 Only five do both.
 That matters, because habitat suitability tells you a place is plausible, not that it is dangerous; risk tracks the number of *infected* ticks.